by Andrew Robinson

 (Jeremy Worman, Time Out)

-1997: Cambridge University Press; pbk edn Foundation Books, India, 2005, with a foreword by Amartya Sen—editor and translator with Krishna Dutta
+1997: Cambridge University Press; pbk edn Foundation Books, India, 2005, with a foreword by Amartya Sen, Nobel laureate in economics—edited and translated by me with Krishna Dutta

 (Patrick French, The Daily Telegraph)